salcode/salcode-git/README.md

 See [Git Preview Changes in Commit Message](https://salferrarello.com/git-preview-changes-in-commit-message/).

+### push.default

+Set `push.default = current` to define the behavior of `git push`

+> push the current branch to update a branch with the same name on the receiving end

+See Git config [push.default](https://git-scm.com/docs/git-config#Documentation/git-config.txt-pushdefault) and [Git push default – difference between simple, matching, current, etc.](https://rakhesh.com/coding/git-push-default/)

 ### rebase.autosquash

 Set `rebase.autosquash = true` to move fixup commits to the appropriate position (and mark them fixup) when doing an interactive rebase.